octoenergy/public-conventions/conventions/python.md

 no application logic.
 It should all be extracted into other modules so other "interfaces" can call it if they need to.

 The role of interface layers is simply to translate transport-layer requests (like HTTP requests) into domain requests.
-And similarly, translate domain responses into transport responses (eg convert an application exception into a HTTP error response).
+And similarly, translate domain responses into transport responses (e.g. convert an application exception into a HTTP error response).

 A useful thought exercise to go through when adding code to a view is to imagine